MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-21-setjmp-plus-longjmp-equals-goto-but-awesome.md

 *You didn't think I'd let this opportunity to reference [xkcd 292](https://xkcd.com/292/) slide, right?*

-Unfortunately, the C Language Standard [says](https://stackoverflow.com/a/17357266) you aren't allowed to do that:
+Unfortunately, the C Language Standard [says](https://stackoverflow.com/a/17357266) you aren't allowed to jump out of your function:

 > The identifier in a goto statement shall name a label located somewhere ___in the enclosing function___.